monikabrzezinska05/3rd_semester_exercises/week33/prg_3_web_api/Exercises_FirstWebAPI.md

 [FromRoute] int id
 ```
 in the method parameter
 ).
-Return the ID to the requester.
+Return the id to the requester.

-**Success criteria:** When inserting ID 42 in Swagger as route segment, you should be
+**Success criteria:** When inserting id 42 in Swagger as route segment, you should be able to get the id number response

 **Learning objective:** You must know how to read/get data from a route segment which the client passes